Particle algorithms for maximum likelihood training of latent variable models: NUMERICAL EXPERIMENTS

-The parameter estimates produced by all four algorithms converge to the same limit (Fig.~\ref{fig:blr}a).
-SOUL is known~\cite{Debortoli2021} to return accurate estimates of $\theta_*$ for this example, so we presume that this limit approximately equals $\theta_*$.
-All algorithms produce posterior approximations with similar predictive power regardless of the particle number $N$ (Tab.~\ref{tab:blr} in App.~\ref{app:blr}): the task is simple and it is straightforward to achieve good performance.
-In particular, the posteriors are unimodal and peaked (e.g.\ see \cite[Fig.~2]{Debortoli2021}) and approximated well using a single particle in the vicinity of their modes.
+The parameter estimates produced by PGD, PQN~(App.~\ref{app:pqn}), PMGD~(App.~\ref{app:pmgd}), and SOUL all converge to the same limit (Fig.~\ref{fig:blr}a).
+SOUL is known~\citep{Debortoli2021} to return accurate estimates of $\theta_*$ for this example, so we presume that this limit approximately equals $\theta_*$.
+All algorithms produce posterior approximations with similar predictive power regardless of the particle number $N$ (Tab.~\ref{tab:blrmt}; see also Tab.~\ref{tab:blrapp} in App.~\ref{app:blr}): the task is simple and it is straightforward to achieve good performance.
+In particular, the posteriors are unimodal and peaked (e.g.\ see \citet[Fig.~2]{Debortoli2021}) and approximated well using a single particle in the vicinity of their modes.
+The variance of the stationary PGD, PQN, and PMGD estimates seems to decay linearly with $N$ (Tab.~\ref{tab:blrapp}); which is unsurprising given that these algorithms are Monte Carlo methods.